EA Directory

 Ask what post-placement support and service agreement terms are included [mom-ask-jaya].

-Do not send NRIC, passport details, Work Permit details, helper biodata, salary records, or payment proof in the first contact.
-That information is not needed to begin a safe agency shortlist.
+Do not send NRIC, passport, Work Permit, helper biodata, salary, or payment details in first contact.

 No identity records.